masterzuj/phone_v2/README.md

 The CAD Model (glb, mtl, obj) is for Personal use only.

+The SOURCE is under MIT Licence, free to use...

+Please take into consideration the Authors and MIT Licence of used libraries, like JQuery and Three.js

 Write your own APP under the DIR "document".

 Use languages: html, css, js, php